Generic Name: phendimetrazine (fen di MEH tra zeen)

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of phendimetrazine can be fatal.

-Symptoms of a phendimetrazine overdose include nausea, vomiting, diarrhea, stomach cramps, confusion, panic, hallucinations, extreme restlessness, feeling tired or depressed, ringing in your ears, chest pain, slow heart rate, weak pulse, fainting, seizure, or slow breathing (breathing may stop).
+Overdose symptoms may include confusion, panic, hallucinations, extreme restlessness, nausea, vomiting, diarrhea, stomach cramps, feeling tired or depressed, irregular heartbeats, weak pulse, seizure, or slow breathing (breathing may stop).

 Phendimetrazine side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to phendimetrazine: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to phendimetrazine: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 pounding heartbeats or fluttering in your chest;